Coding-Coach/find-a-mentor/README.md

 ## Want to be a mentor?

 1. Fork
-2. `yarn` (make sure you have a compatible node version, [nvm](https://github.com/creationix/nvm) or [fnm](https://github.com/Schniz/fnm#installation) can help here)
+1. `yarn` (make sure you have a compatible node version, [nvm](https://github.com/creationix/nvm) or [fnm](https://github.com/Schniz/fnm#installation) can help here)
-3. **Create a branch** "add-{your-name}-as-mentor"
+1. **Create a branch** "add-{your-name}-as-mentor"
-4. Add your details in `src/mentors.json` file (check the below schema for requirements).
+1. Add your details in `src/mentors.json` file (check the below schema for requirements).
-5. Run `yarn run sync-lists`
-6. Run `yarn test` to validate that the details is following the right schema (carelfully read the output to see what needs to be fixed)
+1. Run `yarn test` to validate that the details is following the right schema (carelfully read the output to see what needs to be fixed)
-7. Push the "add-{your-name}-as-mentor" branch to github
+1. Push the "add-{your-name}-as-mentor" branch to github
-8. PR with the title "Add {Your Name} as mentor".
+1. PR with the title "Add {Your Name} as mentor".
-9. Thanks!
+1. Thanks!

 **Notes:**